Help to save Ukrainian lives

 Family doctor, Hospitaller

-Volunteered to go to the front at the age of 21 as a paramedic in 2014.
+Volunteered at the age of 21 as a paramedic in 2014.
 She worked as a family doctor during the pandemic.
-Now Ivanna is on the front line again.
+Now Ivanna is helping again.

 Mikhail Adamchak